Why should I use Requests Instead of X?

 Requests, on the other hand, exposes only a handful of classes to the global namespace, most of which are for internal use.
 You can learn to use the

-The same is true for PHP 5.3+.
-While we’d all love to rely on PHP’s newer features, the fact is that a huge percentage of hosts are still running on PHP 5.2.
-(The WordPress project estimates about 60% of hosts are running PHP 5.2.)
+The same is true for PHP 7.2+.
+While we’d all love to rely on PHP’s newer features, the fact is that a huge percentage of hosts are still running on older versions of PHP.

 Not just a HTTP client